 There are multiple ways you can follow up with your leads to convert them into paying patients; you can follow up with them on the phone, email, direct mail, social media and more.

-Knowing your customer and being the expert is going to help you convert more leads to patients.
+Knowing your patient and being the expert is going to help you convert more leads to patients.

 By using the language that you learned in your market research, you can call them and say: